-Table 2.3.
-First line ART regimens for adults and adolescents

-Population Preferred ART Alternative ART Special situations Adults and adolescents including women in childbearing age not on contraception and/or trying to conceive • TDF + 3TC (or FTC) + DTG ^a • TDF + 3TC (or FTC) + EFV (600mg/400 mg) ABC^b + 3TC + DTG AZT + 3TC + EFV (600 mg) TDF + 3TC (or FTC) + LPV/ATV/DRV/r TDF + 3TC (or FTC) + RAL TAF^c + 3TC (or FTC) + DTG Other combinations (ref) DTG + 3TC^d ATV/DRV/r + 3TCd

-^a Effective contraception should be offered to adult women and adolescent girls of child bearing age due to the potential increase in the risk of neural tube defects at conception and until the end of the first trimester.
+Population Preferred ART Alternative ART Special situations Adults and adolescents • TDF + 3TC (or FTC) + DTG a • TDF + 3TC (or FTC) + EFV (600mg/400 mg) ABCb + 3TC + DTG AZT + 3TC + EFV (600 mg) TDF + 3TC (or FTC) + LPV/ATV/DRV/r TDF + 3TC (or FTC) + RAL TAFc + 3TC (or FTC) + DTG Women in childbearing age group not on contraception Women in childbearing age group trying to conceive TDF + FTC + EFV (600mg /400mg) TDF + FTC + EFV (600mg/400 mg) TDF + FTC + RAL • TDF + 3TC (or FTC) + DTG a ABCb + 3TC + DTG AZT + 3TC + EFV (600 mg) TDF + 3TC (or FTC) + ATV/LPV/DRV/r TAFc + 3TC (or FTC) + DTG Other combinations(ref) DTG + 3TCdATV/DRV/r + 3TCd a Effective contraception should be offered to adult women and adolescent girls of child bearing age due to the potential increase in the risk of neural tube defects at conception and until the end of the first trimester.
 WHO recommends to give informed choice to women of child bearing age group about benefits vs small risk with DTG.
 If women identify pregnancy after first trimester, DTG should be initiated or continued for the duration of pregnancy.

-- WHO Guidelines for managing advanced HIV disease and rapid initiation of antiretroviral therapy, July 2017 - WHO Interim guidelines, updated recommendations on first line and second line antiretroviral regimens and post exposure prophylaxis and recommendations on early infant diagnosis of HIV December 2019 - WHO policy brief update of recommendations on first and second line antiretroviral regimens July 2019

-^b ABC - Presence of HLA-B 5701 gene indicate higher risk for hypersensitivity.
+Table 2.2.
+First line ART regimens for adults and adolescents bABC - Presence of HLA-B 5701 gene indicate higher risk for hypersensitivity.
 Irrespective of the viral load, ABC can be given in combination with DTG.

-^c TAF may be considered for people with established osteoporosis and/or impaired kidney function.
+c TAF may be considered for people with established osteoporosis and/or impaired kidney function.

-^d Dual therapy may be considered in special situations except for individuals with HIV viral load >500,000 copies/ml and HBV coinfection.
+dDual therapy may be considered in special situations except for individuals with HIV viral load >500,000 copies/ml and HBV coinfection.